markmerz/nmea0183_repeater_raspberry/README.md

 in dongles are another way around.
 Just beware.
 The dongles are the ones with transparent blue cover.

+UPDATE 21.08.2021: turns out that 120 ohms is perfectly valid value for line terminating resistor but Nasa Clipper series instruments expect much higer values.
+Series resistor helps in some cases but take look at my nmea0183-5V-buffer-board project for a much more reliable solution.

 This program works with any linux with udev, raspberry is not requirement.

 With 4 connections working, raspberry pi3 shows about 25% cpu utilization.